One of my more prompt chapter updates. I hope y'all are still interested and still keep reading!

 She smiled, "I feel the same."

 He then switched topics and said suddenly, "Oh… I cannot forget to mention, your step-sister, Jacqueline, visited you as well and helped tend to you.
-She was very worried about you.
+She was very worried about you and expressed how worried your friends at the manor are too.
 Her thoughtfulness, I'll admit, surprised me.
 I did not expect sympathy from any member of your family."

 "She's very kind, always has been to me as much as she could be allowed under Rodmilla's eye.
 I will have to thank her.
 I'm sorry to have made you all so worried."
 She said sadly, not liking to upset others.